jriecken/asset-smasher/README.md

     - Compress CSS files with `ycssmin`
     - Generate Gzipped versions of files
     - Include a MD5 hash of the file's contents in the file name. `myAsset.js` -> `myAsset-c89cba7b7df028e65cb01d86f4d27077.js`
-        - `asset_path` helper that can be used to reference the hashed name.
+        - `asset_src` helper that can be used to reference the hashed name.

 It's released under the [MIT](http://en.wikipedia.org/wiki/MIT_License) license.